 Most vegans might not mind and I’m sure that many people who claim to be vegan or vegetarian have consumed products with artificial flavors or colors, however, if you are a more stringent individual, it’s understandable that you may want to avoid these ingredients in the future.

 For anyone who wishes to know more about the harm done to these animals in labs, here is a video that illustrates their experience:

 Even if you decide not to avoid some of these ingredients, there’s no denying that someone with a stricter stance has valid reasons to avoid them.

 Vegan Alternatives To Sour Patch Kids

 While I’m able to find some alternatives that don’t contain animal-based ingredients, it’s nigh impossible to find alternatives that lack ingredients such as sugar, artificial flavors, and artificial colors.

-However, I was able to find out were products that clearly point out on their labels that they’re vegan-friendly, and that is why I’ve mentioned them below:
+However, I was able to find out products that clearly point out on their labels that they’re vegan-friendly, and that is why I’ve mentioned them below:

 - Yum Earth: Organic Sour Beans

-- Smart Sweets Sour Gummy Bears (Free from questionable ingredients)
+- Smart Sweets Sweet Fish (Free from questionable ingredients)

 - Sour Viking by Candy People

 While these may not taste the same, or provide you with the same flavor as the Sour Patch Kids, they’re still very much worth trying out.

 Unfortunately, Sour Patch Kids source sugar from a mix of suppliers, including ones that use bone char, and we have also concluded that both artificial flavors and artificial colors are byproducts of rigorous testing trials conducted on animals like mice, rats, and in the least of cases, dogs.

 More importantly, artificial colors (namely, the color Red #40) are periodically tested to ensure that no potential health issues may come into fruition, as you can verify from the links to studies I’ve shared in the topic’s respective section.